 Okay, those were three questions.
 In a blog about omnipresence, we looked at two of them: the importance of integrating not only systems and processes, but also the Quality Team with the wider departmental structure - the organizational system, if you will.

 So what about automation?
 How can you boost quality through smart automation?

 We all underestimate how much time we waste on routine tasks.
 Also, we get used to performing these tasks very quickly and with very few errors, but never 100% of the time.
 As Agent Smith said in The Matrix: “Never ask a human to do a machine’s job.”

 How much time you save through smart automation depends on the size and nature of your factory, particularly the complexity of your QESH requirements.

 The ballpark figure for a midsize manufacturer is 5 to 8 hours a week, not enough to have an impact on the payroll but that is not the object.
-You want to free up time to analyse the data and reports that have been generated automatically.
-This way, the overall level of your Quality goes up.
+You want to free up time to analyze the data and reports that have been generated automatically.
+This way, the overall level of your quality goes up.
 You will prevent more errors, and spend less on correcting them.

 Automation imposes consistency

-This ties in with the previous point of Quality cadres finding a way to carry out routine tasks.
-We all have shortcuts, blind spots and inconsistencies that are typical to us, and we make errors others don’t make.
+This ties in with the previous point of quality cadres finding a way to carry out routine tasks.
+We all have shortcuts, blind spots, and inconsistencies that are typical to us, and we make errors others don’t make.
 But the opposite is also true!

 Automation isn’t interested in character, and it doesn’t have off-days: a task is carried out and recorded in the same manner every time.
-If anything goes wrong, it is easier to find out why and correct it because Systems always get it wrong in a predictable way.
+If anything goes wrong, it is easier to find out why and correct it because systems always get it wrong in a predictable way.